Kaleidoscope Centre for Soulful Shifts

 A daily gratitude practice is powerful medicine.

-“Our words have power” she shares with her audience, “it’s no coincidence that the building or words is called spelling.”
+“Our words are magic” she shares with her audience, “it’s no coincidence that the building of words is called spelling.”
+Your words are powerful.

 The moment we deliberately shift to acknowledge and celebrate what is going right in our words, is the moment we begin to transmute circumstance.